Fotheringhay Castle: History

 William the Conqueror granted the area to Judith of Lens, wife of Waltheof, Earl of Northumbria.
 Their eldest daughter, Maud, inherited the lordship of Fotheringhay.
 Around 1090, she married Simon de Senlis who was made Earl of Huntingdon, and about 1100 he founded Fotheringhay Castle, on the northern side of the River Nene.
 Simon had died by 1113 when King Henry I of England arranged for Maud to marry Prince David of Scotland.
 Through this marriage, David, who later became King of Scotland, acquired Fotheringhay Castle, as well as other properties in Huntingdonshire.
 Possession of the castle descended through the Scottish princes until the 13th century.

 Shortly after King John was excommunicated, he demanded his barons send him hostages to ensure their loyalty.
 In 1212, he used this as leverage against David, Earl of Huntingdon and Prince of Scotland, to acquire Fotheringhay Castle.
 He wrote to the earl, saying "You have given us your son as a hostage, therefore we require you to yield to us your castle at Fotheringhay".
 This is the first documented reference to the castle.
 The period 1208 to 1214 saw John confiscate many baronial castles; this proved unpopular with the barons and, to appease them, John began reversing his actions in 1215.
 Fotheringhay was among the castles he returned to their previous owners that year.

 David, Earl of Huntingdon, rebelled against the king, and his property was granted to William Marshal, 2nd Earl of Pembroke.
 In 1218, Marshal had been ordered to return the earl's estates, but had retained possession of at least Fotheringhay Castle.
-When David died in June 1219, the Earl of Pembroke still held Fotheringhay despite King Henry III of England.
-Alexander II, King of Scotland, had a claim to the castle through David and was to form part of the dowry of Joan, Henry III's sister who was to marry the Scottish king.
+When David died in June 1219, the Earl of Pembroke still held Fotheringhay despite King Henry III of England's wish for its return.
+Alexander II, King of Scotland, had a claim to the castle through David and it was to form part of the dowry of Joan, Henry III's sister who was to marry the Scottish king.
 On 3 December 1219 Marshal finally gave Fotheringhay Castle to the English king.